How to Report a Claim

 - As the investigation progresses, you and your

 claims specialist will work together to direct, monitor and assess your

 - If the situation requires legal counsel, an

-attorney specializing in the defense of contractor claims will be
+attorney specializing in the defense of architects and engineers claims will be

 retained to protect your interests.